tdani01/NeoTypes_kenyer/README.md

 You must initialize every String with this function before use.

 ### uint8 strInit(string String, char* Characters)
-Replaces the String->String of the given String with the given String (char*).
+Replaces the String->String of the String with the given String (char*).

 ### uint8 strAppend(string String, char Character)
 Appends the given Character to the end of the String.